 Welcome Aboard offers students the chance to be matched with a professional mentor who will be a guide as they take the next step in developing their career path.
 The program is available to students starting their first semester at Chatham University.

-Application for the 2017 program is available here.
+Application for the 2017 program is now closed.

 But we need you.
 Our students need you.

 Our students need you to share your experience, offer support, and provide guidance to them.
 We need you to be the person who will help a student envision what their future might look like.
 We need you to help a student learn from mistakes and build on successes.

 Contact Lauren Tudor, Coordinator for Career Development - External Relations at email@example.com or 412-365-2762.

 Welcome Aboard Mentorship Program

 + What is the Welcome Aboard program?